 Hello Sunrise families,

-Second grade had a very successful recital on 2/7.
-The 4th and 5th grade honor has started up again, and we are very excited to welcome our new members for the spring choir.
-First graders will begin preparation for their recital coming up on 3/16.
-The third grade students have started a unit that utilizes mallet percussion instruments.
-They love playing the Xylophones and Glockenspiels.
-The Fourth graders have officially started learning the recorders and the Fifth graders are making strides on the Ukulele.
-Kindergarteners have been singing and dancing like crazy, and we will be starting our preparation for their April recital soon.
+First grade had a very successful recital on 3/16.
+The 4th and 5th grade honor choir is in full swing, and we are excited to be participating in the In Harmony Music Festival this May.
+The third grade students did a great job with the mallet percussion instruments.
+2nd - 5th grade will be working on reading and writing music this month.
+The 4th graders are still learning the recorders and the 5th graders are wrapping up their unit on the Ukulele.
+Kindergarteners have been singing and dancing like crazy, and we are starting our preparation for their April 27th recital.

 As a reminder, each grade will also be having their own separate musical performances on various days throughout the year.
 All performances will be held in the Sunrise Gymnasium/Multipurpose Room at 5:30 pm on the following dates: